jeremytanjianle/jeremytanjianle.github.io/interests/trademate.md

 <center> An opinionated data analysis toolkit for trading. (<a href="https://vinitrinh.gitlab.io/trademate/">Docs</a>)</center>

 Built this package to conduct financial research at speed.
-Includes hypothesis testing, interactive visualizations and machine learning.
+Includes hypothesis testing, interactive visualizations and interpretable machine learning.